Before the US invasion of Iraq in 2003, there was over 1.5 million Christians living in Iraq.

 Of the 1.5 million Christians living in Iraq, 80% belonged to the Chaldean Catholic Church, 10% belonged to the Syriac Church, and 5% to the Assyrian Church.

-Today only 300k Chaldeans remain in Iraq, living mostly displaced from their villages, finding shelter in the Kurdistan region
+Today only 300k Chaldeans remain in Iraq, living mostly displaced from their villages destroyed by ISIS

-Our villages in Iraq are mostly in a region called the Nineveh Plains, located north of Mosul
+Our villages in Iraq are located in a region called the Nineveh Plains, north of Mosul

 A Chaldean autonomous region would allow us to keep our place in our native land and rebuild for the generations to come, and I believe we have an important role to play in restoring peace and prosperity to the region.